danielramosbh74/site-testes-1/README.md

 So nowadays I'm not a civil engineer anymore and **I'm studying hard to make an old dream come true soon:** **_work only with IT, programming._**

-:rocket:  &nbsp; I'm only working as a freelancer and studying while I'm searching for a more stable job.
+:rocket:  &nbsp; Today I'm working as a freelancer opportunities until I find a new stable job.

 I'd like to work with G Suite Administration, DevOps and/or with NodeJS as a Back-end Developer or maybe simply helping with planning and controlling tasks (ex.
 Agile Methods), organization and focus.